 - 1/2 tsp cayenne (can sub with paprika for more color and less heat, or any red chili powder)

 - 2 heaping tbsp kasoori methi (dry fenugreek leaves), optional

-- 2 tsp turbinado sugar, grated jaggery or maple syrup
+- 2 tsp turbinado sugar (grated jaggery or maple syrup will do)

 - 1 tbsp vegan "butter"